DigitalPublishingToolkit/NN09/md/10Rules.md

 ## Strategies {.strategies}

-‘Press freedom is the freedom of 200 rich people to express their opinion’, journalist Paul Sethe famously wrote in his letter to the editors of German weekly *Der Spiegel* in 1967.[^37] Now, with communication costs plummeting almost to zero, for the first time in history we need to cope with real freedom of expression.
+‘Press freedom is the freedom of 200 rich people to express their opinion,’ journalist Paul Sethe famously wrote in his letter to the editors of German weekly *Der Spiegel* in 1967.[^37] Now, with communication costs plummeting almost to zero, for the first time in history we need to cope with real freedom of expression.